konceptosociala/konceptosociala.github.io/posts/mvu-pattern-flutter.md

 );
 ```

 And that's it!
-Now we have a pure MVU-idiomatic counter application, which we could easily extend and maintain, as each event the application sends, can and must be processed explicitly.
+Now we have a pure MVU-idiomatic counter application, which we can easily extend and maintain, as each event the application sends, can and must be processed explicitly.

 ![MVU application diagram](/assets/blog/mvu-flutter/img2.svg)

 ## MVU with nested widgets

-However, as the project grows, we create new widgets, which doesn't have a direct acces to our `MVUState` and `dispatch` function.
+However, as the project grows, we create new widgets which don't have direct access to our `MVUState` and `dispatch` function.
 How to deal with it?
 The answer is clear and quite Dart'ish: we just create anonymous functions, which enclosure dispatch calls for every needed `Msg` and then pass them to our widgets' constructors, so we can call them from there.

-In our example, we will separate buttons to different widgets; it's not very good to do this, as they are semantically similar, but it's for an educational purpose 😊
+In our example, we will separate buttons into different widgets; it's not very good to do this, as they are semantically similar, but it's for an educational purpose 😊

 Create two simple classes: